 class-map This command creates a class map used for matching packets to the specified class, and enters Class Map configuration mode.
 Use the no form to delete a class map.

-[no] class-map class-map-name match-any

-class-map-name - Name of the class map.
-(Range: 1-32 characters)

-match-any - Match any condition within a class map.
+class-map class-map-name [match-any] no class-map class-map-name class-map-name - Name of the class map.
+(Range: 1-32 characters) match-any - Match any condition within a class map.